jrnold/r4ds-exercise-solutions/docs/transform.md

 ```

-4. Which flights travelled the longest?
-Which travelled the shortest?
+4. Which flights traveled the longest?
+Which traveled the shortest?

-I'll assume hat travelled the longest or shortest refers to distance, rather than air-time.
+I'll assume hat traveled the longest or shortest refers to distance, rather than air-time.

 The longest flights are the Hawaii Air (HA 51) between JFK and HNL (Honolulu) at 4,983 miles.